Keys - the book says 4 total, two normal and two flip.

 Toolkit contents

-Section 6.2 "Maintenance / Tools and accessories supplied", page 62 of the Owner's Manual
+Section 6.2 "Maintenance / Tools and accessories supplied", page 62 of the Owner's Manual (actually p.
+33 of the pdf), lists the toolkit.

 - Spark plug wrench;